Layout Managers should almost always be used. Hard coding positions and sizes is usually not appropriate.

 - alignAllX, alignAllY

-Here is a typical data entry dialog :
+Here's a typical data entry dialog :

 Blue - the standardized command row (same as Example 1)